Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Introduction

-Second, the ``Compensation" means compensating for the information lost during the ``Disruption" process.
-Specifically, the ``Compensation" consists of two parts: the radar-aware Mask Supervision and the Radar-position Injection Module.
-The radar-aware mask is a binary mask that indicates the locations of 16 classes in the image, such as cars, people, traffic, etc. Due to radar's physical characteristics, most response points of 2D radar image are within the radar-aware mask.
-During training, we use radar-aware mask as an auxiliary supervision, thereby compensating the loss of radar position information.
-The radar position injection module is a multi-layer perception (MLP) model.
-It directly extracts information from 3D radar points, guiding the model to fit non-collapsed projection transformations in 3D space, thereby enhancing performance in our task.
+Based on this key insight, as shown in Fig. \ref{fig:Method}, we design a novel \textit{Disruption-Compensation} radar-camera depth completion framework to handle the issue of LDL.
+The \textit{Disruption} part aims to mitigate the impact of LDL by disrupting the learning of the positional distribution pattern from LiDAR data.
+It consists of two operations: Camera Intrinsics Disruption and Radar Disruption, which involve applying spatial augmentations on input data (image and radar) and supervision data (LiDAR), as well as height densifications on radar data.
+The \textit{Compensation} part seeks to offset the information loss incurred by the \textit{Disruption} part and consists of two modules: the Radar-aware Mask Decoder and the Radar-Position Injection Module.
+The Radar-aware Mask Decoder aims to generate a binary mask that indicates the locations of 12 classes in the image, such as cars, people, traffic lights, etc. Since most response points of 2D radar images are within these mask regions due to the radar's physical characteristics, we utilize this mask as auxiliary supervision during training to compensate for disruptions in radar position information.
+The Radar-Position Injection Module is a small Multi-Layer Perceptron (MLP), which directly extracts information from 3D radar points.
+This module guides the model to capture rich information in the 3D space, thereby enhancing its performance in the depth completion task.

-Extensive experimental results show that our model accurately predicted the depth of objects in images, successfully outperforming state-of-the-art (SOTA) methods with 11.6$\%$ improvement in mean absolute error, and run $1.6 \times$ faster, as shown in Fig. \ref{fig:visual} (b).
+Extensive experimental results show that our model with \textit{\textbf{sparse supervision}} accurately predicts the depth of objects in images, successfully outperforming state-of-the-art (SOTA) \textit{\textbf{dense supervision}} methods with \textbf{11.6$\mathbf{\%}$ improvement in MAE (Mean Absolute Error)}, and \textbf{run $\mathbf{1.6 \times}$ faster in FPS (Frame Per Second)}, as shown in Fig. \ref{fig:visual} (b).
 The contributions of the paper are summarized as follows: